manelrodero/manelrodero.github.io/_posts/2022-06-21-instalacion-personalizada-de-adobe-acrobat-reader-dc.md

 ## Digital Signature

+- Verification
+  - Dejar marcado `Verify signatures when the document is opened`
 - Creation
   - Marcar `Show location and contact information when signing`
   - Prevent signing until document warnings are reviewed: Cambiar `Never` a `When Certifying Only`